 This recipe belongs to my grandmother, and it’s the recipe we make at Christmas in my family.
 The most common Aletria is made with milk, but she also really liked making it with port wine.
 Therefore, I present both recipes for you to try and decide which one you prefer.

-Since grandmothers usually make this recipe, the correct amount of ingredients is not very accurate.
+Since grandmothers usually make this recipe, the correct amount of ingredients is inaccurate.
 They always cook by heart and change the recipe slightly every time.
 The good thing is that with this dessert, it is not necessary to be rigorous; it depends on the cook’s taste and the person who eats it.

 Ingredients to cook Aletria